mamedev/mame/docs/source/initialsetup/compilingmame.rst

   Adding **DEPRECATED=0** to your build options works around this by disabling deprecation warnings.
 * MinGW GCC 7 for Windows i386 produces spurious out-of-bounds access warnings.
-  Adding **NOWERROR=1** to your build options works around this by disabling deprecation warnings.
+  Adding **NOWERROR=1** to your build options works around this by not treating warnings as errors.
 * Initial versions of GNU libstdc++ 6 have a broken ``std::unique_ptr`` implementation.
 If you encounter errors with ``std::unique_ptr`` you need to upgrade to a newer version of libstdc++ that fixes the issue.